wzfhaha/grand_dropedge/README.md

 # grand_dropedge
-Graph Random Neural Network with DropEdge as Augmentation Methods
 =======
 # grand
-This is the code of paper: Graph Random Neural Network
+This is the code of Graph Random Neural Network with DropEdge as Augmentation Method

 ## Requirements
 * Python 3.7.3